Mode8fx/Trogdor-Reburninated/README.md

 It was made by opening the original game in a Flash decompiler and porting its ActionScript code and Flash assets to C++ code by hand.
 There's no way to automate this as far as I know, so everything was rewritten manually.
 Additionally, Flash and C++ are two completely separate beasts that handle many things in completely different ways; many things that do not require coding in Flash (like animation frames and screen scaling) need to be recreated as code in C++.

 That being said, almost all art and sound assets are ported directly from the original game, just reorganized into sprite sheets, with modifications only being made when necessary.

-### Future updates?
-A substantial v2.0 update will be released in the first week of March 2023, in time for the Flash game's 20th anniversary.

 ### Will this be ported to \_\_\_\_\_?
 This game was made to be compatible with both SDL 1.2 and SDL2 specifically so it could be ported to many systems.
 In particular, I would like to create a LibRetro core so it runs on a wide variety of systems.
 You could also try porting it yourself; this is open-source, after all.